mday64/AdventOfCode2022/IDEAS.md

 For a given partition, we could find the optimal path for each of {human, elephant} in separate threads, for up to 2X speedup.
 When trying multiple partitions, we could parallelize those, too.

 Is there a way to order the partitions such that we start by trying partitions that are "more even"?
 Perhaps trying to assign similar total flow rates?

+# Day 20
+Investigate a data structure that makes finding, removing, and inserting an element faster than O(n).
+Then revert back to the remove/insert way of moving an element.
+Note: requires being able to get an item's index, and insert at index; whereas finding an element is "by value" (using the index created by the enumerate() method).

+Current solution keeps the element's original index with the number value.
+Does it make sense to separate those?
+Would it be better to mix a Vec of the original indices, and have another Vec of the values?
+Looking up a value in the mixed lists would require first looking in the Vec of indices, then using that to look up in the Vec of values.